Understanding the cl-support Output File

 cumulus@switch:~$ nv config apply

-To show if automatic cl-support file generation is active or inactive, and the reason for deactivation, run the nv show system tech-support status command.
+To show if automatic cl-support file generation is active or inactive, and the reason for deactivation, run the nv show system tech-support auto-generation command.

 cumulus@switch:~$ nv show system tech-support auto-generation